Zhilei Zhang: Early career

-Zhang's slow rise to prominence was also contributed to the debacle that saw his first and second promotional companies go out of business in 2014 and 2020 respectively and the legal chaos that followed.
+Zhang's slow rise to prominence was also partly the result of the debacle that saw his first and second promotional companies go out of business in 2014 and 2020 respectively and the legal chaos that followed.

 After the 2008 Olympics, Dino Duva built relationships with the National Boxing and Taekwondo Center of the Department of Sports of China and obtained exclusive rights to market all Chinese boxers.
 As a result, Chinese boxers had little freedom to choose an alternative promoter.
 On March 10, 2014, the 31-year-old Zhang signed a four-year contract with Dynasty Boxing, a company 50% owned by Duva.
-Zhang was Dynasty's first signing and Zhang had only one fight under Dynasty Boxing.
+Zhang was Dynasty's first signing, and Zhang had only one fight under Dynasty Boxing.
 Dynasty went bankrupt and closed down in December 2014.

 In 2015, Zhang was signed to Roc Nation Sports, which Dino Duva also joined as an employee and boxing executive.
 Roc Nation, a music promoter, entered the boxing market in August 2014 with money but no plan.
 David Itskowitch, Roc Nation's founding chief operating officer of boxing, abruptly resigned in July 2016 and Duva's influence grew after.
 Roc Nation's boxing division was in quick decline from 2018, all but ceased working in 2019 and closed down in 2020.

 Zhang's commercialization was also hampered when CSI Entertainment, the broadcaster that signed an agreement in 2014 with Dynasty Boxing before the latter went bankrupt, disputed Roc Nation's broadcasting rights in Asia.
 Roc Nation was temporarily restrained from broadcasting in Asia from June 2015.
 The New York Supreme Court only called off the temporary restraining order two years later in June 2017.
 The court also denied Duva's motion to dismiss CSI Entertainment's complaint.

 In 2019, a year before the official closure of Roc Nation's boxing division, the Lane brothers negotiated Zhang's release with Matchroom Boxing USA, which Duva, again, had cut a deal with.
 In 2024, Zhang's co-manager recalled his promoter tried to stop him leaving by intimidation, dragging him into legal battles and refusing to line him up in fights.
 Brothers Tommy and Terry Lane, sons of boxing referee Mills Lane, joined Zhang as advisers and helped guide him out of trouble.
 It was not clear whether this incident was referring to Zhang's termination of contract in November 2014 or in 2019.